Cochin International Airport: CIAL solar power project

-CIAL Solar Power Project is a 15 megawatt (MW) photovoltaic power station built by CIAL.
+The CIAL Solar Power Project is a 15 megawatt (MW) photovoltaic (PV) power station built by CIAL.
 Cochin International Airport became the first fully solar-powered airport in the world with the commissioning of the plant.

-The plant comprises 46,150 solar panels laid across 45 acre near the international cargo complex.
-The plant has been installed by the German-based M/s Bosch Ltd. It is capable of generating 50,000 units of electricity daily, and is equipped with a supervisory control and data acquisition system (SCADA), through which remote monitoring is carried out.
-The project components include PV modules of 265Wp capacity manufactured by Renesola, and inverters of 1MW capacity manufactured by ABB India.
+The plant comprises 46,150 solar panels laid across 45 acre near the international cargo complex, and was installed by the German-based Bosch.
+It is capable of generating 50,000 units of electricity daily, and is equipped with a supervisory control and data acquisition system (SCADA), through which remote monitoring is carried out.
+The project components include PV modules of 265 watt-peak (Wp) capacity manufactured by Renesola, and inverters of 1 MW capacity manufactured by ABB India.

-The plant is coupled with a 1.1 MW solar plant that was commissioned in 2013, the first megawatt scale installation of Solar PV system in the state of Kerala.
+The plant is coupled with a 1.1 MW solar plant that was commissioned in 2013, the first megawatt scale installation of a solar PV system in Kerala.
 This plant was installed by Emvee Photovoltaic Power Pvt.
-Ltd., consisting of 4,000 monocrystalline modules of 250Wp and 33 string inverters of 30 kW capacity each.
+Ltd., consisting of 4,000 monocrystalline modules of 250 Wp and 33 string inverters of 30 kW capacity each.

-CIAL has doubled the solar production to 28.8 MW of power production within 2 years as part an ambitious plan to expand solar power with 3 major projects which are on construction stages.
-The first came up over a 3.4 km canal near to the airport, the second was through development of India's first solar carport roof utility plan and the third will use ground level panels on open space near the airport.
+CIAL has doubled solar production to 28.8 MW of power production within 2 years as part an ambitious plan to expand solar power, with three major projects under construction.
+The first came up over a 3.4 km canal close to the airport, the second was through development of India's first solar carport roof utility plan and the third will use ground level panels on open space near the airport.